-- Provide information or a briefing, preferably both orally and in writing, on COVID-19 and the measures that organisers are taking to make this event safe for participants. - o Build trust.
-For example, as an icebreaker, practice ways to say hello without touching. - Encourage regular handwashing or use of an alcohol rub by all participants at the meeting or event. - Encourage participants to cover their face with the bend of their elbow or a tissue if they cough or sneeze.
-Supply tissues and closed bins to dispose of them in.
+- Provide information or a briefing, preferably both orally and in writing, on COVID-19 and the measures that organisers are taking to make this event safe for participants. - Build trust.
+For example, as an icebreaker, practice ways to say hello without touching. - Encourage regular handwashing or use of an alcohol rub by all participants at the meeting or event. - o Encourage participants to cover their face with the bend of their elbow or a tissue if they cough or sneeze.
+Supply tissues and closed bins to dispose of them in. - o Provide contact details or a health hotline number that participants can call for advice or to give information.